apollographql/apollo-client/.api-reports/api-report-testing_core.md

     // Warning: (ae-forgotten-export) The symbol "OperationVariables" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "WatchQueryOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ObservableQuery" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ObservableQuery"
-    // Warning: (ae-forgotten-export) The symbol "ObservableQuery" needs to be exported by the entry point index.d.ts watchQuery<T = any, TVariables extends OperationVariables = OperationVariables>(options: WatchQueryOptions<TVariables, T>): ObservableQuery<T, TVariables>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ObservableQuery" watchQuery<T = any, TVariables extends OperationVariables = OperationVariables>(options: WatchQueryOptions<TVariables, T>): ObservableQuery<T, TVariables>;
     writeFragment<TData = any, TVariables = OperationVariables>(options: DataProxy.WriteFragmentOptions<TData, TVariables>): Reference | undefined;
     writeQuery<TData = any, TVariables = OperationVariables>(options: DataProxy.WriteQueryOptions<TData, TVariables>): Reference | undefined;